south-bend-code-works/intro-to-web-dev/lessons/module1/pp-quidditch.md

 </div>
 ```

+#### Try it out
 Try it out in your browser.
-You should now be able to see the score increase!
+You should now be able to see the score increase and have a mostly complete game!
+You can refresh your browser to reset the game and play again.

 ## Complete Solution